 Microbiology Outreach Prize

-The Microbiology Outreach Prize is awarded by the Microbiology Society for an outstanding outreach initiative.
+The Microbiology Outreach Prize is awarded for an outstanding outreach initiative.
 Nominations of individuals or teams delivering the outreach initiative are invited and will be reviewed, alongside nominations for Prize Lectures, by an appointed Prize Award Panel chaired by the General Secretary.

-The team or individual responsible for the winning initiative will receive £500 and will be invited to deliver a talk or demonstration of their activities at the Annual Society Showcase on 12 September 2019.
+The team or individual responsible for the winning initiative will receive £500 and will be invited to deliver a talk or demonstration of their activities at the Annual Society Showcase in September each year.